tyler-ruff/oceancarservice-com/content/posts/magna.md

 ---
 title: Our Bus Fleet
 subtitle: A cautionary tale about Magna etiam
 excerpt: "This is the fleet of\_passenger vans which OCS directly owns.
-We always properly maintain them, clean, and disenfect them"
+We always properly maintain them, clean, and\_disinfect them frequently."
 date: '2016-09-04'
 thumb_img_path: images/art.svg
 thumb_img_alt: Geometric pattern